MagShadowLight/BulletJournalApp/README.md

 ## Contributing
 If you want to contribute to this project, feel free to fork the repository and submit a pull request.

-## License
-This project is licensed under the Creative Commons Attribution Share Alike 4.0 International license.
-See the License.txt file for details.